What to pack for a long distance bike ride

 It rolls up fairly small and can easily be stored under a bungee cord on the rear of the bike.
 I usually put it straight back on when stopping for a snack or lunch break.

-The kora layer has been so useful.
+The Kora base layer has been so useful.
 I usually put this on before setting up camp for the night.
 After a long day of riding being able to put on a different soft and warm layer is a welcome change.
 I start looking forward to putting it on at least a couple of hours before stopping each day.

 I've ridden in it a couple of times when it's been very cold in the mountains of Turkey and have slept in it numerous times as autumn turned towards winter.